 Where this occurs the University will provide appropriate support and, depending on the nature of the problem, you can apply for an Extension to an assignment submission date and/or apply for Extenuating Circumstances (ECs) to be taken into account.

 Examples of unexpected circumstances may include short-term illness, caring for a sick relative or unexpected personal difficulties.
-You should complete and submit an extension request form to your School.
+You should complete and submit an extension request form (below) to your School.
 You do not need to provide evidence to support your request for an extension but you do need to include:

 1) a clear statement about what has happened;